ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 -------

 Adapters are interfaces between the test suites and the SUT.
-There are two types of adapter: protocol adapter and SUT control adapter.
-In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementations.
-However, the SUT control adapter should be appropriately configured to connect to a non-Microsoft SUT implementation.
-All test suites in the package contain a protocol adapter, three of them contain a SUT control adapter.
+There are two types of adapter: a protocol adapter and an SUT control adapter.
+In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementation.
+However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT implementation.
+All test suites in the package contain a protocol adapter, three of which contain an SUT control adapter.

 ### Protocol Adapter

-The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in the PTF.
+The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in PTF.
 It provides an interface that is used by the test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to the normative requirement in the technical specification.
+The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to normative requirements in the technical specification.

-Except MS-OXWSITEMID, all other protocol adapters use ExchangeServiceBinding transport class defined in the common library to send and receive messages.
-MS-OXWSITEMID protocol adapter implements the Web Service Item Algorithm which describes the format of the Id and how to process it.
-All other test suites use the MS-OXWSITEMID protocol adapter to parse and process the Id of an ItemId object in SOAP request and SOAP response.
+Except for MS-OXWSITEMID, all other protocol adapters use ExchangeServiceBinding transport class defined in the common library to send and receive messages.
+The MS-OXWSITEMID protocol adapter implements the Web Service Item Algorithm which describes the format of the Id and how to process the Id.
+All other test suites use the MS-OXWSITEMID protocol adapter to parse and process the Id of an ItemId object in a SOAP request and a SOAP response.

 ### SUT Control Adapter

 The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
 For example, the setup and tear down are managed through the SUT control adapter.
-The SUT control adapter is designed to work with the Microsoft implementation of the SUT.
-However, it is configurable to allow the test suites to run against non-Microsoft implementations of the SUT.
+The SUT control adapter is designed to work with Microsoft implementation of the SUT.
+However, it is configurable to allow the test suites to run against non-Microsoft implementation of the SUT.

-There are three protocols that have a SUT control adapter in the Exchange EWS Protocol test suites package: MS-OXWSBTRF, MS-OXWSSYNC and MS-OXWSMSG..
+There are three protocols that have a SUT control adapter in the Exchange EWS Protocol Test Suites package: MS-OXWSBTRF, MS-OXWSSYNC and MS-OXWSMSG.

 Test suite
 ----------